Thyroid: Tests

 Thyroid function tests include a battery of blood tests, including the measurement of the thyroid hormones, as well as the measurement of thyroid stimulating hormone (TSH).
 They may reveal hyperthyroidism (high T3 and T4), hypothyroidism (low T3, T4), or subclinical hyperthyroidism (normal T3 and T4 with a low TSH).

 TSH levels are considered the most sensitive marker of thyroid dysfunction.
 They are however not always accurate, particularly if the cause of hypothyroidism is thought to be related to insufficient thyrotropin releasing hormone (TRH) secretion, in which case it may be low or falsely normal.
 In such a case a TRH stimulation test, in which TRH is given and TSH levels are measured at 30 and 60-minutes after, may be conducted.

 T3 and T4 can be measured directly.
 However, as the two thyroid hormones travel bound to other molecules, and it is the "free" component that is biologically active, free T3 and free T4 levels can be measured.
 T3 is preferred, because in hypothyroidism T3 levels may be normal.
 The ratio of bound to unbound thyroid hormones is known as the thyroid hormone binding ratio (THBR).
-It is also possible to measure directly the main carriers of the thyroid hormones, thryoglobulin and throxine-binding globulin.
+It is also possible to measure directly the main carriers of the thyroid hormones, thyroglobulin and throxine-binding globulin.
 Thyroglobulin will also be measurable in a healthy thyroid, and will increase with inflammation, and may also be used to measure the success of thyroid removal or ablation.
 If successful, thyroglobulin should be undetectable.
 Lastly, antibodies against components of the thyroid, particularly anti-TPO and anti-thyroglobulin, can be measured.
 These may be present in normal individuals but are highly sensitive for autoimmune-related disease.